 At the time of this writing, the phrase "agile design methods" is not widely used or understood.

-In contrast, agile development methods, as quickly as possible, define how to architect the solution and then proceed in building that solution.
+In contrast, agile development methods, as quickly as practically possible, define how to architect the solution and then proceed in building and delivering that solution.
 They produce deliverables that describe how the solution is to be implemented and they produce the actual solution.

 At the time of this writing, the phrase "agile software development" is commonplace and is routinely associated with the word "agile".